WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

     each class.
 In each class' section, specific types of blocks can be presented as needed.
     The Global Reference Frame can be included with the simulation or wave class

+    TODO:
-    TODO: tie to theory section and add basic equations in the wave and body sections
+    tie to theory section and add basic equations in the wave and body sections add details on each Class's output in each section, or all in responseClass

 .. _user-code-structure: